 - Prepare for and be supported through alternative divorce processes e.g. arbitration or adjudicated cases

 The starting point is for us to have an initial discussion – either over the phone or to arrange an initial consultation when you can tell me what I need to know, what you need to feel comfortable and for me to give you information.
-In the first instance, you might choose to send me the completed FC Client Information Form.
+In the first instance, you might choose to send me the completed FC Client Information Form (found in Downloads).
 Some people find that a couple of sessions are enough; others meet with me throughout the divorce or separation process.

 As part of best practice, I will always hold in mind when the best time is to involve other professionals.
 You may already have your own lawyer or financial adviser, but if not, I am able to manage your case by bringing in lawyers, mediators or financial specialists from a network of professionals with whom I have well-established working relationships throughout East Anglia and London.